Trump’s comments on Maricopa County election recount are ‘unhinged,’ Arizona Republican official says

-“This is unhinged,” Richer tweeted, adding that he was “literally looking at our voter registration database.
+“This is unhinged,” Richer tweeted, adding that he was “literally looking at our voter registration database on my other screen.
 Right now.
 We can’t indulge these insane lies any longer.
 As a party.
 As a state.
 As a country.”

 Richer’s comments reflect the escalating tensions over what Republicans in Arizona’s largest county see as a controversial election review commissioned by the GOP-led state Senate.
-After using a legislative subpoena to seize Maricopa County’s 2.1 million ballots as well as its voting machines, Arizona Senate President Karen Fann (R) has pushed for the county supervisors to come to the chamber to answer questions from the private auditors she has hired to conduct the review.
+After using a legislative subpoena to seize Maricopa County’s 2.1 million ballots and its voting machines, Arizona Senate President Karen Fann (R) has pushed for county supervisors to come to the chamber to answer questions from the private auditors she has hired to conduct the review.

-Jack Sellers (R), chairman of the Maricopa County Board of Supervisors, declared that the recount of the 2020 election results in the state’s largest county was becoming “dangerous.”
+Jack Sellers (R), chairman of the Maricopa County Board of Supervisors, declared that the recount of the 2020 election results in the county was becoming “dangerous.”

 “This is not funny,” he wrote in a statement Thursday.